-Over two billion people in 200 countries now communicate via the internet, and their number continues to skyrocket.
+Billions of people communicate via the internet, and their number continues to grow.
 The internet has undergone a major transformation from a research network and the quasi-private, non-commercial exchange of information all the way to commercial online services which distribute products and services of all kinds via electronic means.

 Cloud computing now enables all kinds of IT infrastructures to be made available via networks in line with user requirements, instead of merely on a “local” basis.